FRACerqueira/HealthCheckPlus/HealthCheckPlus/README.txt

 HealthCheck with IHealthCheckPublisher and individual check interval and Unhealth interval policy.

 The healthcheck endpoint´s, when called, does not perform any action and returns the healthcheckPlus status, protecting the execution according to the specified interval configuration and the unheath policy.

+The parameter period for each integrity check works as a circuit breaker when using it in your business logic improving application responsiveness in high request rate scenario and protecting your infrastructure.

 HealthCheckPlus was developed in c# with the **netstandard2.1, .NET 6 AND .NET7 ** target frameworks.